A special place where the sea and land meet creating an ideal location for human settlement

 Thankyou for your donation to keep the homestead operating.

-The area's can be configured to your event, seminar and meeting requirements.
-There is no accommodation available.
+The rooms can be configured to suit your event, seminar or family occasion.
+The maximum number of people inside the Homestead is 40.
+There is no overnight accommodation available.